FlowFuse/website/src/blog/2024/11/publishing-modbus-data-to-uns.md

 The first step is to collect data from your Modbus devices.
 To do this, you'll need to run Node-RED on your Device.
 If your Modbus device communicates via a serial port, Node-RED will need access to that port, which you can manage with the appropriate configuration.
 If you're using Modbus TCP and both Node-RED and your Modbus device are on the same network, the connection is straightforward.

-**Step 1.1: Running Node-RED on your Device**
+**Step 1.1: Running the FlowFuse device agent on your edge device**

-To run Node-RED on your Device with just a few simple steps, you can use the [FlowFuse Device Agent](/docs/device-agent/quickstart/).
-This allows you to run Node-RED locally and also connect it to the FlowFuse cloud for remote monitoring and management, making it easier to keep track of your devices and workflows from anywhere.
+To run Node-RED on your edge device with just a few simple steps, you can use the [FlowFuse Device Agent](/docs/device-agent/quickstart/).
+This allows you to run Node-RED locally and also connect it to FlowFuse Cloud for remote monitoring and management, making it easier to keep track of your devices and workflows from anywhere.

 **Step 1.2: Install Modbus Nodes**